echoix/website/gitpod/docs/integrations/aws.md

 > 💡 **Important**: The following assumes that your workspace has the AWS CLI installed so that it can call `aws sts assume-role-with-web-identity`.

+You can either call the AWS CLI `assume-role` command manually, or use the helper command within the `gp` CLI, `gp idp aws login` which will automatically update your AWS CLI credentials file.
 The following code will login to AWS using OIDC and then fetch a secret dynamically from AWS Secrets Manager for use in your application.

 <figure>